 After consultation with the Retail Score, the retailers return rates were flagged as being higher than benchmark for that group.
-They were able to user the Retail Score solution to identify patterns in the data across product categories, store locations and customers driving the high return rates.
+They were able to use the Retail Score solution to identify patterns in the data across product categories, store locations and customers that were driving the high return rates.

-Customers purchase patterns were analysed by location showing which customers and which store locations had unusual purchase, return and purchase behavior.
+Customers purchasing patterns were analysed by location showing which customer’s and store locations had unusual purchase and return behaviour.

-The retailer modified their returns policy, communicated that to customers, published returns to area and store managers and alerted stores to potentially high impact customers to minimize the problem.
+The retailer modified their returns policy, communicated that to customers, published reports to area and store managers and alerted stores to potentially high impact customers to minimize the problem.

 High levels of goods in transit

 The retailer was frustrated with the amount of goods in transit.
-After diving into the Retail Score solution, it was clear that stores were slow or not receipting the stock correctly.
-This lead to upstream problems in their supply chain including false stock.
+After diving into the Retail Score solution, it was clear that stores were either slow to receipt or not receipting the stock correctly.
+This led to upstream problems in their supply chain including false stock.

 A simple report was quickly built and published to the Retail Score store portal showing; the shipped from location, ship date, barcode, description, in transit quantity and receipted quantity.
 The report was automatically filtered to show goods not receipted within 7 days and within 4 weeks.